Updated November 4, 2019

 TAs may be asked to attend lecture, lead discussion or lab sections, and proctor midterm and final exams.
 Applicants should be available to do so for any classes marked as TA preferences.
 It is wise to enroll in your own classes before choosing your TA preferences, and to note the time of CSE 599.

-International students must take the English Language Proficiency Exam prior to finalization of a TA assignment.
+International students must take and pass the English Language Proficiency Exam prior to finalization of a TA assignment.
 Below is more information to determine if this requirement applies to your situation:

 - Students who are being hired for the first time and who do not yet have a social security number must apply for one through the International Students & Programs Office.

-If you are applying for other campus employment (e.g., you think a faculty may support you on research funding or you applied to TA in more than one department), please remember that your total UCSD employment may not exceed 20 hours/week (50%) during the academic year.
+If you are applying for other campus employment (i.e. you think a faculty member may support you to do research, or you applied to TA in more than one department), please remember that your total UC San Diego employment may not exceed 20 hours/week (50%) during the academic year.
 During the summer, students are able to work for a total of 40 hours/week (100%).

 To apply for a TA assignment, complete the online TA preference application form for the quarter you wish to TA in: